Fewnity/DDA-Asset-Extractor/README.md

 For each file you will get PNG textures and meshes in output.fbx

 Currently:<br>
-Power ups and car wheels meshes are not extracted.<br>
+- Power ups and car wheels meshes are not extracted.<br>
-Extracted meshes are splitted into many triangles batches, it's how the PS2 works.
+- Extracted meshes are splitted into many triangles batches, it's how the PS2 works.
 I have to find a way to group them.<br>
-Skybox meshes are not extracted.
+- Skybox meshes are not extracted.<br>
+- Dynamic objects/animated objects position will be wrong.

 This project works with the SCES_507.81 version (Europe), the tool will probably crash at the end with other version of the game.
 Only FLASH files (menus) should be missing.